microsoft/WSL/CONTRIBUTING.md

 Note that WSL distro's launch in the Windows Console (unless you have taken steps to launch a 3rd party console/terminal).
 Therefore, *please file UI/UX related issues in the [Windows Console issue tracker](https://github.com/microsoft/console)*.

 ## Reporting issues in WSL
-A well written bug will follow the following template:
+A well written bug report will follow the following template:

 ### 1) Issue Title
 A title succinctly describing the issue.